microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 </form>
 ```

 This code adds a button to the form allowing the user to activate the microphone and then speak using their voice to add a to-do item.
-The `captureVoice()` function is called when the user clicks on the Microsoft button.
+The `captureVoice()` function is called when the user clicks on the microphone button.
 It is a JavaScript function that enables this functionality and will be covered in the next step.

 <br/>